hl395/Bert_Ontology/README.md

 * NVIDIA RTX Titan with 24GB GDDR6 memory
 * Driver version == 418.56
 * CUDA version == 10.1
+This is the default configuration of node437 on Kong.

 ### 1.2.
 Software requirement
 * Python 3.6